This blog may contain affiliate links. Read our disclosure policy for more info.

 Sunwapta Falls is a 3.2 km (2-mile) trail with 143 m (469 ft) of elevation gain.
 It’s still fairly easy, but if you’re visiting in the winter you might want to bring snowshoes or crampons to walk in because of the elevation.

 The falls consist of lower and upper sections.
 The upper falls can be viewed from the parking lot, and the lower falls are accessible via an enjoyable hike.
 To access the trailhead, you can turn off to Highway 93 (the Icefields Parkway) at the sign, about 54 km (33.6 miles) south of Jasper.

 This is a winter wonderland in December and a top attraction in Jasper year-round!

 Not far after Sunwapta Falls, you’ll come to a turn-off for Athabasca Falls.
-From here, you’re almost done this road trip as these falls are widely regarded as one of the top things to do in Jasper due to its close proximity to the town.
+From here, you’re almost done with this road trip as these falls are widely regarded as one of the top things to do in Jasper due to their close proximity to the town.

 This waterfall is massive, strong, and awe-inspiring, not to mention it has a picturesque mountain backdrop.
 You may take a short walk along a boardwalk to numerous waterfall viewpoints.

 This is one of the few destinations that are still open throughout the winter months — and arguably even more gorgeous!
 The frozen falls give the impression of being in a winter wonderland.
 We visited for ourselves not too long ago, and believe me when I say that it is well worth a visit.

 And there you have it!
 You have reached the final destination of your epic road trip from Calgary to Jasper!

 Jasper is one of my personal favorite places in Canada.
 This quaint town, although a tourist destination, somehow still keeps its “small-town vibe” and is very peaceful.
 There are a ton of fun things to do in Jasper, so many that you could easily spend a few days here exploring and adventuring.